 Operational Feasibility

 Operational feasibility is a measure of how well a proposed system solves the problems and takes advantage of the opportunities identified during scope definition and how it satisfies the requirements identified in the requirements analysis phase of system development.
-Our system is performing all its operations accurately.
+Our system is performing all its operations accuratelyy.
 All functions include web scrapping, data gathering, displaying gathered data document.

 Legal and Ethical Feasibility